Spiro is stopping TB in its tracks.

 TREAT

 We focus on children under 5 years old as they are at particularly high risk.
-We innovate to bring services to them in the community to reduce the barriers to care.

 Spiro aims to support the national and provincial TB programs in Pakistan to meet ambitious targets for preventive treatment